 Step One: Start by preheating your oven to 400 degrees and lining an 8×8 pan with parchment paper.

 Step Two: Next, it’s time to make the brown butter.
 Add the diced butter to a small skillet or pot.
 Heat the skillet to medium heat.
 The butter will start to melt as the skillet heats up.
 Allow the butter to bubble and “cook” until it begins to change from a bright yellow color to a golden brown color.
 You will know the butter has “browned” when you see brown bits beginning to form in the bottom of the skillet or pot.
+If you need a bit more instruction, this post on how to make brown butter will give you more details and our favorite brown butter recipes!

 Watch How to Make Brown Butter